beny23/myblog/content/posts/making_software_quickly.md

 Even though "the art of the possible" is a phrase I've come to loathe (as it increasingly gets overused), at those heady days of running at 110%, working weekends and all hours, it seemed very apt.
-Note, I worked those hours not because I was asked to, but because I wanted to help.
+Note, I worked those hours not because I was asked, but because I wanted to help.
 I know I'm not the only one who put in lots of hours to support getting these HMRC-opens-the-money-taps schemes out of the door.

 The most important aspects of delivering a system at breakneck speed is the ability for engineers to be